 When you maintain the books for a small company as a book-keeper, you could also be responsible for the following tasks:

 - accounts receivable (issuing invoices and making sure they’re paid)

 - payroll (paying employees)

-Even if you have a professional to look after your books or accounts, you’re still responsible for any financial decisions.
+Even if you hire a professional to take care of your books or accounts, you are still accountable for any decisions that pertain to your finances.

 Check their registrations